Out

 wettability by dip-coating and spray-coating.

-harvesting experiments with woven wire meshes of different
+experiments with woven wire meshes of different dimensions

-dimensions and surface coatings.
-FIGS. 9A-9C show design
+and surface coatings.
+FIGS. 9A-9C show design chart based

-efficiency for the 5 dip-coated wire meshes along with
+for the 5 dip-coated wire meshes along with coated and

-efficiency for a double layered Raschel mesh (blue) and for
+double layered Raschel mesh (blue) and for a woven mesh

 Velocities and fog droplet radii were: (1) 0.5 m/s and 3